(a) In general.

 (5) A properly submitted request will be reviewed by the Associate Register of Copyrights and Director of the Office Public Information and Education or his or her designee(s) to determine whether the request should be granted or denied.
-The Office will mail its decision to either grant or deny the request to the address indicated in the request.
+The Office will send its decision to either grant or deny the request to the physical mail address or email address indicated in the request.

 (6) If the request is granted, the Office will remove the information from the online public catalog.
 Where substitute information has been provided, the Office will add that information to the online public catalog.
 In addition, a note indicating that the online record has been modified will be added to the online registration record.
 A new certificate of registration will be issued that reflects the modified information.
 The Office will maintain a copy of the original registration record on file in the Copyright Office, and such records shall be open to public inspection and copying pursuant to paragraphs (b), (c), and (d) of this section.
 The Office will also maintain in its offline records the correspondence related to the request to remove PII.

 (7) Requests for reconsideration of denied requests to remove PII from the online public catalog must be made in writing within 30 days from the date of the denial letter.
-The request for reconsideration, and a non-refundable fee in the amount specified in §201.3(c), must be mailed to the address listed in §201.1(c).
+The request for reconsideration, and a non-refundable fee in the amount specified in § 201.3(c), must be sent to the Office as prescribed in § 201.1(c).
 The request must specifically address the grounds for denial of the initial request.
 Only one request for reconsideration will be considered per denial.